spidasoftware/schema/resources/v1/schema/spidacalc/calc/README.md

 Calc Integration API
 ====================

+#SPIDACalc API Capabilities Overview

+##There are three parts to the Calc APIs

+- A data transfer format for moving project, structure, and results information in and out of spidacalc.
+- A REST-like remote control interface for controlling a running instance of calc.
+- A REST interface for querying calc client engineering data.

+##Data Format

+Calc defines an open, human readable format for importing pole and project information.
+It is in JSON, an industry standard that can be written from any source language.
+The data format is defined by the schemas available in this project, which can also be used to validate files before they are sent to Calc.

+Calc supports a project structure and information about locations.
+It can import and export addresses, GPS points, remedy information, and other expected meta-data surrounding pole collection and analysis.

+It also supports the import of what we call framing plans.
+Framing plans build assemblies on the pole from predefined standards using our best guess as to how the standard would be applied.
+This is often the best way to integrate with staking and design programs, or to do a quick first pass based on information about pole heads in a GIS or other accounting system where field specific measurements are not available.

+It supports detailed information at the level of a data collection program, allowing for the specification of every attachment to the pole at its exact height and direction, with appropriate material properties.
+This is the level that will give the most specific and reliable analysis results, and is best used by those looking to integrate Calc with their existing data collection programs.
+It is also how a structure created in calc will be exported, and can be used to generate custom reports or high-level analysis across multiple projects, or to import specific fields back into an accounting or work order system.

+Finally, for export only it can include high level analysis results, including loading percentages or safety factors for all analyzed components on a pole.

+In short, for pretty much anything you can do in calc, you get it in or out through this simple and readable data format.

+###Supported Structure Fields

+The calc import API supports the following attributes of a structure.

+- Pole
+- Wires
+- Cross Arms
+- Insulators
+- Anchors
+- Guys
+- Sidewalk Guys
+- Span Guys
+- Equipment
+- Push Braces
+- Damages
+- Note Points
+- Point Loads
+- Span Points

+##Web Services

+When calc is running on a client machine, it also starts up a small web server that will only accept requests from the local computer.
+This is how we intend integrators to work directly with calc.
+It allows integration from any language on any platform - integrators just need to implement a few web service calls and they can be sending their data in and out of calc very easily.

+Currently, even though it is done in a web service style, this is only available as a client integration.
+Calc will still be running on the local machine, and it does not require an internet connection -- integrations will work fine in the field!
+But it also means that you cannot set up a single calc server somewhere to handle all of your analysis.

+##Calc Service

+The Calc service is best thought of as a remote control for a running copy of calc.
+Once Calc is started, an integrating program can make basic commands that can do the same thing as a user would do in the UI.
+These options include:

+- Opening a pole or project.
+- Saving the project.
+- Analyzing that project.
+- Generating reports.
+- Running custom scripts that SPIDA has provided to the client.

+##Client Data Service

+The client data service allows querying of our client-specific materials libraries.
+This should allow data-collection type integrations to show the user the available attachments in their own interface and to select them when building a design to send to calc for analysis.

+#Developer Guide

 These are the Integration API descriptions for SPIDACalc.
 There are two types of schemas.

 ###Data schemas